Perpendicular Time

 Consider the fact that the distance of a simple step you take can always be cut in half, and that the resulting halves can further be infinitely divided.
 If that’s the case, how is it possible that we can ever get anywhere since it requires us to cross this infinity?
 And yet, we do… As the resolution of digital cameras continues to increase, it further subdivides but it never seems to reach the kind of definitive resolution that occurs with the simple and paradoxical completion of the actual physical foot step.

-Does counting molecules in a volume of water tell you more about it than floating in it?
+Does counting molecules in a volume of water give you more understanding of it than floating in it?
+What is the value of each?

 The devil is in the details.